Ranked #38 car in the UK · SUV · 13,918 units sold last year

 How many are still out there

-Of every Land Rover Range Rover Sport ever registered in the UK, this is what's actively on the road, parked off the road on a SORN, or gone for good.
+How the UK Land Rover Range Rover Sport fleet splits: taxed and on the road, parked off the road on a SORN, and gone from the register where that figure is available.

 163,291